umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/version-specific-upgrades/migrate-from-8-to-latest.md

 1. Push the migration and changes to the Umbraco Cloud **Development** environment.

 {% hint style="info" %}
-The deployment might take a bit longer than normal as a lot of changes has been made.
+The deployment might take a bit longer than normal as a lot of changes have been made.
 {% endhint %}

 2. Go to the backoffice of the **Development** environment once everything has been pushed.